albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

      Full name is ``companyroutes.xml``

 ..
 [5]
-    The loading of procedures in MSFS is faulty and often does not load procedures or adds other procedures.
+    The loading of procedures in MSFS might not load procedures or might add other procedures.

-..
-[6]
-    MSFS does not load parking positions.
-Select a departure parking in the drop down list since selecting a position on the map resets the route.

 .. |PLN| image:: ../images/icon_filesaveas.png
 .. |FMS 11| image:: ../images/icon_saveasfms.png